MVakharia/Tools-Theory-CompSci/README.md

 - In a graph without weight, paired to each key is an array of values (where each value is a vertex)
-- In a weighted graph, an array of objects is paired to each key, where each object is a key value pair representing each connected vertex and its distance from the key's vertex.
+- In a weighted graph, an array of objects is paired to each key, where each object is a key-value pair representing each connected vertex and its distance from the key's vertex.

 Challenge: Model graphs, both unweighted and weighted, in JavaScript.